 - Texas Muslim Women's Foundation: Locke Lord lawyers provide a variety of legal services for this one-of-a-kind organization, one of the few in the country that provides social services to victims of domestic violence who are predominantly from the Muslim community.
 Besides serving as the organization's pro bono general counsel, Locke Lord also successfully worked toward a major grant to fund the group and toward securing donated apartments as transitional living for clients of the group.
 The Firm was also a supporter of the Foundation’s Peace in the Home program campaign from which funds were used to complete a domestic violence shelter.

-Houston's lawyers work closely with the Houston Bar Association and its many community programs, providing everything from free legal advice over the phone to sponsoring legal clinics at youth centers and other facilities around Houston so disadvantaged residents can seek face-to-face advice on any number of legal questions.
+Houston's lawyers work closely with the Houston Bar Association and its many community programs, participating in activities such as giving free legal advice over the phone and sponsoring legal clinics at youth centers and other facilities around Houston so disadvantaged residents can seek face-to-face advice on any number of legal questions.
+Examples of Houston's many pro bono projects include:

 - Legal Lines: Lawyers volunteer to staff a phone bank each month to handle a variety of legal issues.

-The New Orleans office of Locke Lord gives pro bono legal assistance to the New Orleans Boys Club chapter, including work on the group's corporate restructuring.
+The New Orleans office gives pro bono legal assistance to the New Orleans Boys Club chapter, including work on the group's corporate restructuring.

 In New York, our lawyers regularly hold free consultations with self-represented litigants in the areas of custody, support, visitation, guardianship and paternity on behalf of the New York City Family Court’s Self-Represented Litigants Project.

-- Children's Law Center: Our lawyers are appointed by the D.C.
-Superior Court to serve as guardians ad litem representing the best interests of children in complex child custody cases.
+The Washington, D.C., office works with the Children’s Law Center as court-appointed guardians ad litem representing the best interests of children in complex child custody cases.
 In their roles as guardians ad litem, the lawyers work collaboratively with families, schools, social services agencies, law enforcement and the courts.
+Children’s Law Center named Locke Lord a 2017 Champion for Children, which recognizes our commitment to advance the well-being of children by promoting pro bono service and advocating for greater giving within the Firm.